Sunny Hundal

-Sunny Hundal (born 1977) is a British journalist, blogger and academic.
+Sunny Hundal (born Sundeep Singh Hundal in 1977) is a British journalist and blogger.

-Born in London to Sikh parents of Indian origin, Hundal has a degree in economics from Brunel University.
+Born in London to Indian Sikh parents, Hundal has a degree in economics from Brunel University.
 He is best known as the founder and editor of the centre-left group blog Liberal Conspiracy.
 The Guardian's website named him as their blogger of the year in 2006.
 Hundal has also written for publications including The Guardian, The Financial Times, New Statesman and The Independent.

 In June 2019, he helped to found a progressive news aggregator, Front Page Live, where he serves as Editorial Director UK.
 He is also a journalist-in-residence at Kingston University.

 Hundal is a Covenor of the cross-party political movement, More United.

 Projects

 Hundal has founded and edited a number of politically progressive websites: Liberal Conspiracy, a group weblog about politics and media, Asians in Media, Barfi Culture community websites, the Pickled Politics weblog, and the New Generation Network in 2006, a group and manifesto that attempted to challenge the current discourse on race relations in the UK.
 All these have been wound up.

 In February 2007 he made a BBC radio documentary Lost in Translation about Asian brides brought to the UK.
 The BBC also quoted his claim that Shahrukh Khan's endorsement of skin-lightening creams was "completely immoral".

 In June 2019, he helped to found a progressive news aggregator, Front Page Live, together with Joe Romm, its Editor-in-Chief, Carl Cameron, Laura Dawn, Helen Stickler and others.
 He serves as Editorial Director UK at Front Page Live.